alesgenova/post-me/README.md

 To establish a connection between two windows follow the steps below:
   - Create a `Messenger`, an object implementing the low level communication (`WindowMessenger` and `WorkerMessenger` already provided).
   - Initiate a handshake between the parent window and the child window by calling the `ParentHandshake()` and `ChildHandshake()` methods respectively.
-  - The `methods` parameter contain the methods that each window will expose to the other.
+  - The `methods` parameter contains the methods that each window will expose to the other.
   - The handshake returns a `Promise<Connection>` to the two windows.
   - Get a handle to the other window by calling the `connection.getRemoteHandle()` method.
     - Use `remoteHandle.call(methodName, ...args)` to call methods on the other window.
 It returns a `Promise` of the result.